 Day 7 – Macleod Island and Hero Islands

 Early start this morning, we’ll beat the mid day heat and continue our paddle south along Macleod, the coastline becomes more and more rugged as we encounter caves, cliff walls, and sea stacks.
-We’ll finish this paddle at another stunning beach where the catamaran will meet us.
+We’ll finish this paddle at another stunning beach where Meta IV will meet us.

 Day 8 – Limestone Islands

 Early start, we’ll paddle through an island group of stunning limestone islands.
 We’ll explore hidden lagoons, immense caves and impressive cliff walls containing huge stalactites.